 Department of Labor’s ESG rule

 Outside of the SEC, the Department of Labor has a rule that is likely to find itself targeted, as well.
-The rule, Prudence and Loyalty in Selecting Plan Investments and Exercising Shareholder Rights, has been in effect since 2023 and allows fund managers allows pension fund managers to consider ESG factors when making investment decisions, but only as a tiebreaker when two or more investments “equally serve the financial interests of the plan,”
+The rule, Prudence and Loyalty in Selecting Plan Investments and Exercising Shareholder Rights, has been in effect since 2023 and allows fund managers allows pension fund managers to consider ESG factors when making investment decisions, but only as a tiebreaker when two or more investments “equally serve the financial interests of the plan.”

 The rule was initially challenged by 26 Republican state attorneys general and dismissed in September 2023 by Texas Northern District Court Judge Matthew Kacsmaryk.
 However, Kacsmaryk’s dismissal leaned on the Chevron doctrine, which has since been overturned by the U.S. Supreme Court.
 Critics appealed the ruling on June 28, the same day the doctrine was overturned.